robin-mueller/auto-apms-guide/src/tutorial/building-behavior-trees.md

 #### Adding an existing behavior tree

-To start off, you might want to load a behavior tree that you previously declared using `auto_apms_behavior_tree_declare_trees` and add it to the document.
+To start off, you might want to load a behavior tree that you previously registerd using `auto_apms_behavior_tree_register_trees` and add it to the document.
 This can be done using the corresponding [resource identity](../concept/common-resources.md#tree-identity).
 However, you can also add a tree without querying the resource index.
 There are multiple ways to achieve the same thing:

 ```cpp:line-numbers=8
 // If you have only a single tree, the <root> element can be dropped